thevinter/styli.sh/README.md

 # To automatically set the terminal colors
 $ ./styli.sh -p

+# Choose a random background from a directory
+$ ./styli.sh -d /path/to/dir
 ```
 ## Tips And Tricks
 To set a new background every time you reboot your computer add the following to your ```i3/config``` file (or any other WM config)